SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Construction of SPChain

-($5'$) The consensus group classifies these transactions in several rounds according to the round numbers, and verifies the transactions proportionally according to the reputation score.
+($5'$) The consensus group invokes the transaction processing algorithm (Algorithm \ref{alg:2}) to verify the transactions proportionally according to the medical institutions' reputation scores.

 ($6'$) The consensus group verifies the validity of the transactions and signs to them.
-To become pinned transactions, the transactions should not only get two-thirds of signatures, but also get more than two-thirds of the reputation.
-Here we can use aggregate signature to reduce the cost.
-Then the medical institution $\tilde{A}$ appends the pinned transaction to the microblock $P_{\tilde{j}}$.
+To become pinned transactions, the transactions should not only get two-thirds of signatures, but also get more than two-thirds of the reputation scores.
+Then the medical institution $\tilde{A}$ appends the pinned transactions to the microblock $MB_{\tilde{j}}$.